Summer 2022 "Tay-Cation" Fair

 - Tobacco Free Adagio Health aims to change community norms around tobacco through education.

 - Undercover Confidence offers professional fittings for undergarments, as well as free garments, including bras, briefs, and bindings, so transition age youth can feel comfortable and confident.
 Learn more about Undercover Confidence here.

 - UpStreet Pittsburgh is a free teen mental health program for anyone ages 12-22, which provides access to therapy, peer support groups, and more.

 - Youth Support Partners (YSP) are young adults who have lived through the care system and can stand by their assigned youth as they navigate life and the system.
-Learn more here.
+Learn more about Allegheny County's Youth Support Partners (YSP) here.

 You can learn more about many of these organizations, as well as other important resources for transition age youth, in our resource section.

 Never miss an update!
 Sign up for the KidsVoice newsletter to learn about upcoming events, announcements, donor and volunteer opportunities, and current initiatives.